HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

 To plan the capacity of your Kubernetes cluster, refer to these guidelines.

-Label Studio has the following default configurations for resource requests, resource limits, and replica counts:
+Label Studio Enterprise has the following default configurations for resource requests, resource limits, and replica counts:

 <div class="enterprise-only">